slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

       - faers_ascii_2020Q4.zip
       - faers_ascii_2021Q1.zip
       - faers_ascii_2021Q2.zip

-## Step 2.
-Upload Datasets
+## Step 2: Upload Datasets

 ### Step 2.1 Upload SDUD data to Azure Data Lake Storage
-Navigate to the Azure Data Lake Storage resource.
-Under the container `raw`, create a new folder `SDUD` Upload the SDUD files from your local machine into the ADLS storage account.
+Navigate to the Azure Data Lake Storage Account.
+Under the container `raw`, create a new folder `SDUD`.
+Upload the SDUD files from your local machine into the ADLS storage account.

 ### Step 2.2 Upload FAERS data to Azure Data Lake Storage
-Navigate to the Azure Data Lake Storage resource.
-Under the container `raw`, create a new folder `FAERS` Upload the FAERS files from your local machine into the ADLS storage account.
+Navigate to the Azure Data Lake Storage Account.
+Under the container `raw`, create a new folder `FAERS`.
+Upload the FAERS files from your local machine into the ADLS storage account.